Ready to apply for your first credit card but don't know where to start? Well, you're not alone.

 The incredibly large selection of credit cards available to you is a sign of a healthy, competitive market.
 But that may not seem like such a good thing when you have no experience shopping for the right card.

-Here’s what you need to know when selecting your first credit card:
+Here’s what you need to know when selecting the best first time credit card:

 What should your goals be for getting the best first credit card for your needs?